GenTang/Yada/README.md

 passed its verification gate.
 Traces are written under the target repository's `.yada/runs/` directory by default.

-Repository tests can execute arbitrary code.
-Yada provides guardrails, not a complete OS sandbox; use a disposable VM or container for unfamiliar projects.
+Unfamiliar projects may contain and execute arbitrary code.
+Yada provides guardrails, but it is not a complete operating-system sandbox, so running such projects can still put your system at risk.
+Use a disposable VM or container when working with unfamiliar projects.

 ## Inspect every step